 The elder Predator is a leader of a tribe or a clan of Predators.
 They are centuries old and have endured several hunts and gained many trophies.
 Generally more wise than their young companions, they choose to stay in the background and evaluate on the hunt in the end.
 The first elder Predator shows up in the end of Predator 2 and another in the finale of Alien vs. Predator.
 Both elders must witness the death of a younger Predator and give the surviving human a trophy.

 The super Predators are different subspecies of Yautja who are physically stronger and more vicious than the regular Predators.
 They have red eyes and more reptilian appearance.
 Their dreadlocks are more swept back and their face is longer than the regular Predators.
 When hunting, the super predators tend to use traps and Hell-Hounds to flush out their prey.
 3 super Predators - Berserker, Tracker and Falconer hunted on the Game Preserve planet in the Predators movie and were all killed by humans.

 The Assassin Predators (also known as hybrid Predators) are a group of Predators who genetically enhance themselves from species on several planets, including Earth.
 This is one of the physically biggest types of Predator, even bigger than the super Predators and about the same size as the black goo infected Predators.
-They seem to fight other Predators and are able to do so easily due to their massive size.
-Not much is known about them as they are yet to appear in the upcoming The Predator movie by Shane Black, set to be released in September 2018.
+They are dispatched to hunt down other Predators as happened in The Predator, where a lone Assassin was sent to kill the Fugitive Predator and did so with relative ease.
+The Assassins employ Predator dogs in their hunts who help to track down their prey.

 Bad Blood Predator